Support DP Wrestling - Your gift matters!

 In wrestling, it wouldn’t be fair — or safe — for an athlete to compete against someone much heavier or lighter.
 To keep matches balanced, wrestlers are divided into weight classes.

+Once the official season begins, high school wrestlers compete in specific weight classes set by the California Interscholastic Federation (CIF).
 On competition day, wrestlers must be at or below the limits listed below at weigh-ins.
 If a wrestler is even 0.1 pound over the limits below, they must wrestle in the next higher weight class.

 Example: If a wrestler is 120.0 lbs or less at weigh-ins, they can wrestle in the 120-lb class.
 If they weigh 120.1 lbs or more, they must go up to the 126-lb class.